coldshrine/study-notes/books/designing-data-intensive-applications.md

 * Some applications maintain client-side state.
 Clients and servers are very likely to see events in different orders.

 Deciding on a total order of events is known as _total order broadcast_, which is equivalent to consensus.
 It is still an open research problem to design consensus algorithms that can scale beyond the throughput of a single node.

+#### Batch and stream processing

+The fundamental difference between batch processors and batch processes is that the stream processors operate on unbounded datasets whereas batch processes inputs are of a known finite size.

+Spark performs stream processing on top of batch processing.
+Apache Flink performs batch processing in top of stream processing.

+Batch processing has a quite strong functional flavour.
+The output depends only on the input, there are no side-effects.
+Stream processing is similar but it allows managed, fault-tolerant state.

+Derived data systems could be maintained synchronously.
+However, asynchrony is what makes systems based on event logs robust: it allows a fault in one part of the system to be contained locally.

+Stream processing allows changes in the input to be reflected in derived views with low delay, whereas batch processing allows large amounts of accumulated historical data to be reprocessed in order to derive new views onto an existing dataset.

+Derived views allow _gradual_ evolution.
+If you want to restructure a dataset, you do not need to perform the migration as a sudden switch.
+Instead, you can maintain the old schema and the new schema side by side as two independent derived views onto the same underlying data, eventually you can drop the old view.